-1 "B" hammermill crusher was relocated from the Gob Fuel Preparation Building to the Ro-Pro Screening Plant.
-There are now 2 crushers in the Gob Fuel Preparation Building that used to house 3 crushers.
-(Permit Determination PD96-005)

-- 2 Addition of the Ro-Pro system to the fuel preparation process.
-(Permit Determination dated August 24, 1995) - 3 The roll crusher was installed in 2001.
-(Permit Determination PD03-076) - 4 The Two (2) 150 Ton High BTU Fuel Bins are actually One (1) 300 Ton Gob Bin that has two outlets. - 5 This table has been revised to reflect the deletion of the 2 Thermal Disc Type Coal Fines Dryers and the associated Scrubber 11C which were removed from the facility and outlined in a letter to the Chief of the Office of Air Quality dated August 25, 1993.
+- 2 "B" hammermill crusher was relocated from the Gob Fuel Preparation Building to the Ro-Pro Screening Plant via Permit Determination PD96-005.
+It has since been moved to the fuel prep building and renamed "Reversible Hammermill B" with a revised Emission Unit ID from "18S G" to "4S H." (2025 Renewal application) - 3 The Two (2) 150 Ton High BTU Fuel Bins are actually One (1) 300 Ton Gob Bin that has two outlets. - 4 This table has been revised to reflect the deletion of the 2 Thermal Disc Type Coal Fines Dryers and the associated Scrubber 11C which were removed from the facility and outlined in a letter to the Chief of the Office of Air Quality dated August 25, 1993.